brianriceca/generate-crossword/README.md

-# generate-wordfind
+# generate-crossword

-Generate wordfind puzzles by recursively attempting to insert words in random locations in random directions.
+Generate wordfind puzzles by recursively attempting to insert words in random locations.

 ## Installation